-- Articles published in refereed journals in the candidate's discipline; - Books and book-length research monographs; - Invited or juried or reviewed exhibitions, presentations, or performances; - Chapters in books and edited collections of readings; - Research reports submitted in connection with research grants or contracts; - Participation in research contract or grant activities; - · Patents; - Entrepreneurial activity related to the candidate's discipline; - Papers published in the proceedings of meetings of professional associations; - Articles in non-refereed periodicals; - Papers presented at professional meetings; - Appointment as a referee, as a member of an editorial board, or as an editor of a scholarly academic or professional journal; - Any other types of scholarly publications and creative efforts that contribute to the candidate's fields of specialization; and - Important professional activities that contribute materially to the individual's professional stature and to the University's mission.
+- Articles published in refereed journals in the candidate's discipline; - Books and book-length research monographs; - Invited or juried or reviewed exhibitions, presentations, or performances; - Chapters in books and edited collections of readings; - Research reports submitted in connection with research grants or contracts; - Participation in research contract or grant activities; - Papers published in the proceedings of meetings of professional associations; - Articles in non-refereed periodicals; - Papers presented at professional meetings; - Appointment as a referee, as a member of an editorial board, or as an editor of a scholarly academic or professional journal; - Any other types of scholarly publications and creative efforts that contribute to the candidate's fields of specialization; and - Important professional activities that contribute materially to the individual's professional stature and to the University's mission.

-In appraising the quantity and quality of a candidate's scholarly and creative contributions to the discipline, emphasis is placed upon: 1) whether the amount of publications, externally funded research, and/or creative activities (as is applicable to the discipline) is commensurate with what should be expected of someone applying for the rank of associate professor; 2) evidence as to the substantive and consistent nature of the candidate's scholarly or creative efforts; 3) the quality of the refereed journals in which manuscripts have been published (or the quality of the invited or juried or reviewed exhibitions, presentations, or performances); 4) the caliber of the publications in which the candidate's works (other than refereed journal articles) have appeared; 5) their documented contribution to each co-authored or multi-authored publication; 6) any evidence of the impact that the candidate's works have had on the discipline or of the extent to which the candidate's publications have been recognized or cited by others; 7) the emerging professional stature of the candidate; 8) the quality of any invitations to consult or lecture; and 9) the quality of any participation by the candidate in research contract or grant activities.
+In appraising the quantity and quality of a candidate's scholarly and creative contributions to the discipline, emphasis is placed upon: 1) whether the amount of productive research, publication, and creative activity the candidate presents is commensurate with what should be expected of someone applying for the rank of associate professor; 2) evidence as to the substantive and consistent nature of the candidate's scholarly or creative efforts; 3) the quality of the refereed journals in which manuscripts have been published (or the quality of the invited or juried or reviewed exhibitions, presentations, or performances); 4) the caliber of the publications in which the candidate's works (other than refereed journal articles) have appeared; 5) any evidence of the impact that the candidate's works have had on the discipline or of the extent to which the candidate's publications have been recognized or cited by others; 6) the emerging professional stature of the candidate; 7) the quality of any invitations to consult or lecture; and 8) the quality of any participation by the candidate in research contract or grant activities.

-Each successful candidate must show evidence of a continuing record of service/academic citizenship appropriate to the candidate's area and expertise, as defined at the departmental and divisional levels.
-These activities could include, but are not limited to: Work on departmental-, college-, and university-level committees and projects; mentoring students, advising student groups, and otherwise supporting students; providing service and education to external groups in a variety of forms; supporting underrepresented and/or underserved students and/or communities; engaging in partnerships with target groups on enterprises aimed at problem-solving; working to advance the profession, including by serving on editorial boards; serving in leadership roles at the state, national, regional, and/or international levels; providing expert testimony on matters of professional expertise; serving as invited or elected members of boards, panels, and commissions; community engagement; clinical service and training; and enhancing the visibility and mission of the University by work outside the classroom.
-The university values all of these service activities as meaningful contributions to the promotion process.
+C. Each successful candidate must show evidence of a continuing record of service/academic citizenship appropriate to the candidate's area and expertise, as defined at the departmental and divisional levels.
+These activities include, but are not limited to: work on departmental-, college-, and university-level committees and projects; mentoring students and advising student groups; providing service and education to external groups in a variety of forms; engaging in partnerships with target groups on enterprises aimed at problem-solving; working to advance the profession, including by serving on editorial boards; serving in leadership roles at the state, national, regional, and/or international levels; providing expert testimony on matters of professional expertise; serving as invited or elected members of boards, panels, and commissions; community engagement; clinical service and training; and enhancing the visibility and mission of the University by work outside the classroom.